How to Measure Heart Rate with Apple Watch

 We’ll cover the two different ways to measure heart rate in BPM on Apple Watch, once, which will be periodic throughout the day and can be accessed at any time, and the other which is continuously active monitoring through the fitness app on the device.

-Check Heart Rate on Apple Watch with the Glance
+How to Check Heart Rate on Apple Watch with a Glance

 - Swipe up on the clock face,, and then swipe over (left or right, depending on where you last were) until you find the Heart Rate monitoring glance